Affiliate links on Android Authority may earn us a commission. Learn more.

 So what do we do with audio terms now?

 Even from the examples above, it’s clear that though actual hard definitions exist for some audio terms, that doesn’t mean people use the terms in that way.
-Furthermore, ITU’s terms may or may not overlap with their common usage.
+Furthermore, ITU’s terms may or may not overlap with common usage.

 However, we cannot vouch for the style guide of every publication out there.
 Still, we hope this guide helped you, at least when reading other audio reviews.